-Compliance with the terms of your Visa once you are in the UK
+Compliance with the terms of your Student Visa once you are in the UK

-On arrival in the UK you must immediately provide the following documents to the UK SGISM Office in Winchester:
+On arrival in the UK you must immediately provide the following to the UK Office

-- A copy of the page in your passport showing your personal details and passport number - A copy of the page in your passport showing your UK visa/entry stamp or a copy of your BRP card if you have been issued with one and - A signed copy of the Mandatory Information Form which you will receive from your Student Coordinator at your hospital.
+- 1. A copy of the page in your passport showing your personal details and passport number - 2.
+A copy of the page in your passport showing your UK visa vignette - 3.
+A screenshot of your eVisa showing the expiry date or your eVisa digital share code - 4.
+A signed copy of the Mandatory Information Form which you will receive from your Student Coordinator at your hospital.